USCCA Review [for 2024] | Written by a Firearms Attorney

 If you’d like to see how the USCCA compares to other CCW coverage options, check out our Best CCW Insurance article.

-What we don’t like about the USCCA: The biggest concern we have from their policy that it contains a “recoupment clause.”
+The biggest concern I used to have from their policy was that it contained a “recoupment clause.”

-From their policy, Section I says:
+From their policy, Section I used to say:

 “We shall have the right to seek recovery or recoupment from an “insured” the amount of any payments made to, for, or on behalf of the “insured”, including payments made to third parties, if it is determined that any such payments were made for matters not covered by this Policy or are otherwise prohibited by applicable law.”

-This means that if it is determined that your incident wasn’t covered, whether it is found to not be lawful self defense or a law was broken like unlawful firearm possession, you could be required to to pay back all of the money that USCCA spent on your case.
+This meant that if it is determined that your incident wasn’t covered, whether it is found to not be lawful self defense or a law was broken like unlawful firearm possession, you could be required to to pay back all of the money that USCCA spent on your case.

 This can be scary because it could mean that if you were found guilty then your incident wasn’t lawful self defense and you could be on the hook for all money paid.